yodrew/darkroomretreat/manuscript/darkness.md

 #### foil {#foil}

 If all you have is foil and electrical tape, this technique works.
 The trick is to remove the roll from the box and unroll it directly onto the glass.
 This prevents bending, cracking and resulting light leaks.
 Tape it in place with black electrical tape.
 One-time use.
 Doesn't work with vent.
 It is wasteful and toxic but better than psychosis.

+#### single layer {#single-layer}

+A single layer blind uses extra-thick (0.25-) material:

+- black polyethylene construction sheeting, available at concrete supply houses
+- EPDM rubber, used for pond lining and roofs
+- high-quality blackout fabric (~1- thick)

+A single layer requires extra treatment at the edge.
+Do one or more of these:

+- fold edge under to create a springy seal
+- make a fleece seal, especially for rough surfaces
+- extend plastic farther beyond trim (150--200-)
+- black, lightproof tape when sealing to wall

+Avoid nicks and punctures.
+Repair with black tape or taped patches of the same material.
+The double-blind is better in most cases.

 #### velcro {#velcro}